RandomVertebrate/Loopstation/README.md

 1)Live loop audio on 4 overdub-able and mute-able tracks

-2)Record your session as five .wav files (4 looping tracks and 1 live track) and mix down to one if necssary using mix.py
+2)Record your session as five .wav files (4 looping tracks and 1 live track) and mix down to one if necessary using mix.py (this is buggy)

 You CANNOT: